darrickross/homelab/game-server-satisfactory/simple-ubuntu-configs/README.md

 # =========================================================
 Restart=on-failure

+# Steam takes the longest to start while doing validate
+# Depending on CPU speed/Disk Speed/Network this time may vary
+# I have seen that 3 minutes works, but you can increase this if the service does not start in the allotted time
+TimeoutStartSec=180

 # Before starting the main "service"
 # We install/validate the steam game
 ExecStartPre=/usr/games/steamcmd +force_install_dir "$SATISFACTORY_INSTALL_FOLDER" +login anonymous +app_update 1690800 validate +quit